GaloisInc/saw-training/Salsa20.rst

 the given type, returning both the symbolic value and the pointer to it.
 The symbolic values are passed to the Cryptol function ``quarterround`` to compute the expected result values.
-Because the function inputs are symbolic, the outputs are also mathematical expressions that reflect the function's behavior.
+Because the function's inputs are symbolic, the outputs are also mathematical expressions that reflect the function's behavior.
 These expected result values are then used as the expected targets of the pointers in the post-condition of the SAW specification.